rackerlabs/rackspace-how-to/content/general/iad2-data-center-migration-customer-faq.md

 The migration will happen in the following stages:

-1. You are allocated to a move group that depends on the Virtual Local Arean Network (VLAN) in which your devices are located.
+1. You are allocated to a move group that depends on the Virtual Local Area Network (VLAN) in which your devices are located.
 All devices within the same VLAN are moved in the same move group.